 - Hourly Rate: Best for ongoing support, minor fixes, or evolving requirements.

-While cost is an essential factor, avoid choosing the cheapest option.
+While cost is a main factor, avoid choosing the cheapest option.
 A skilled developer may charge higher rates but will deliver quality work that improves your store’s performance and increases revenue in the long run.

 Step 8: Assess Their Post-Launch Support and Maintenance